 Step 2: Right-click the column letter, then click Format Cells.

-Step 3: Click the Custom option at the left side of the window.
+Step 3: Click the Custom option on the left side of the window.

 Step 4: Click inside the field under Type, then enter 12 zeroes (or however many digits are in your UPC numbers), as in the image below.
 Click the OK button to apply your changes.